Alfred C. Carr Jr.: In the legislature

-Carr has been a member of House of Delegates since December 20, 2007.
-He serves on the House Environment and Transportation Committee and its subcommittees on Real Property, Local Government, and Land Use & Ethics.
-He is House Chair of the Joint Committee on Federal Relations, which guides the relationship between State and Federal governments.
-He is a member of the Montgomery County Delegation and chair of its Metropolitan Washington Committee, which vets legislation related to local utilities.
+Carr was a member of House of Delegates from December 20, 2007, to January 11, 2023.
+He served on the House Environment and Transportation Committee and its subcommittees on Real Property, Local Government, and Land Use & Ethics.
+He was House Chair of the Joint Committee on Federal Relations, which guides the relationship between State and Federal governments.
+He was a member of the Montgomery County Delegation and chair of its Metropolitan Washington Committee, which vets legislation related to local utilities.
 Carr is also a member of the Legislative Black Caucus of Maryland.

 In his first year in the legislature, two of the bills he sponsored, House Bills 742 and 1604, were passed and signed into law by the governor.
 Focusing on sustainable solutions, he has secured passage of legislation on education, environmental protection, clean energy, economic development, consumer protection, transportation, open government, public safety, affordable housing, and historic preservation.

 Carr has consistently received endorsements and high ratings from environmental advocacy groups, consumer protection organizations, and the Montgomery County teachers, police and fire fighters.

 On April 15, 2022, Carr withdrew his re-election bid to the Maryland House of Delegates, instead seeking to run for the 4th District of the Montgomery County Council.
 He was defeated by Takoma Park mayor Kate Stewart in the Democratic primary.